bdewilde/bdewilde.github.io/_drafts/automatic-extraction-of-good-keyphrases.md

     # make gensim dictionary and corpus
     dictionary = gensim.corpora.Dictionary(boc_texts)
     corpus = [dictionary.doc2bow(boc_text) for boc_text in boc_texts]
-    return corpus, dictionary

-corpus, dictionary = make_corpus_and_dictionary(texts, candidates='chunks')
+    # transform corpus with tf*idf model
     tfidf = gensim.models.TfidfModel(corpus)
     corpus_tfidf = tfidf[corpus]

+    return corpus_tfidf, dictionary
 {% endhighlight %}

-In the above code, `texts` was a list of normalized text (stripped of various YAML, HTML, and Markdown formatting) from all previous blog posts plus the first two sections of this post.
-For the latter, the 15 candidate keyphrases with the highest _tf*idf_ values are as follows:
+First we assign `texts` to a list of normalized text content (stripped of various YAML, HTML, and Markdown formatting) from all previous blog posts _plus_ the first two sections of this post, then we call `score_keyphrases_by_tfidf(texts)` to get all posts back in a sparse, _tf*idf_-weighted representation.
+The 15 candidate keyphrases with the highest _tf*idf_ values for this blog post are as follows:

 ```
 keyphrase                           tfidf